-The device identification number for a Synchronous Line Communications-Pac is 2158{16} .
-This device identification number can be obtained by a main memory program through use of an IO (Input Device Identification Number) instruction.
+Two device identification numbers apply to the Synchronous Broadband Communications-Pacs.
+For interfacing with Bell 301 or 303 or equivalent, the correct device identification for the Communications-Pac is $2138{16}$ ; for interfacing via CCITT-V35 (Bell DDS with DSU at 56 kbs), specify device identification $2168{16}$ .
+The device identification number can be obtained by a main memory program through use of an IO (Input Device Identification Number) instruction.
 Use of this instruction allows the main memory program to verify that a given communications channel is serviced by the appropriate type of Communications-Pac.